davidjoelhall/davidjoelhall.github.io/_posts/2021-01-30-Hey-Siri,-Create-A-Book-Note.markdown

 Depending on if you're at a stop or driving, you can either tap or speak your selection:

-> choose from the list or say "something else"
+> Choose from the list or say "something else"

 If you say "something else", Siri will then ask for the name of the book...